tartley/cbeams/README.md

     $ pip install --user cbeams
     $ cbeams

+# Downloading as a snap

+    snap install cbeams

+And you're done.
+Many thanks to github user @anonymouse64 for contributing this!

 # Downloading as a binary executable

 Older releases contained a Linux binary executable, downloaded from: